 Fixed Charge Coverage Ratio-The Facility requires that the ratio of Credit Facility Adjusted EBITDA, less non-financed capital expenditures, tax provision, dividends and amounts used to repurchase stock to the sum of interest expense and scheduled principal payments be at least 1.50.
 Capital expenditures, tax provision, dividends and stock repurchase payments are defined under the Facility for purposes of this covenant to be amounts for the four quarters ending as of any given quarterly covenant compliance measurement date.
-Interest expense is defined under the Facility as interest expense for the four quarters ending as of any given quarterly covenant compliance measurement date, excluding corresponding twelve-month amounts for (a) amortization of deferred debt arrangement costs; and (b) mark-to-market interest expense.
-Scheduled principal payments for this ratio are also measured for the twelve months ending as of any given quarterly covenant compliance measurement date.
-The Company's fixed charge coverage ratio as of December 31, 2006 as measured under this covenant was 36.47 as compared to a minimum covenant requirement of 1.50.
+The calculation of the fixed charge coverage ratio excludes acquisitions, stock repurchases and the payment of cash dividends, provided that the Leverage Ratio does not exceed 1.0.